-We flew into Slovenia’s main airport, Jože Pučnik Airport, which is a short drive from the capital, Ljubljana.
+We flew into Slovenia’s main airport, Jože Pučnik Airport, with Wizz Air which is a short drive from the capital, Ljubljana.
 Passport control was swift and and painless and we quickly picked up our pre-booked rental car.
 A free upgrade to a larger car was later a blessing in disguise when negotiating the numerous hair pin bends in the mountains.

 Immediately going against most normal itineraries we bypassed the capital and headed down towards the coast via the stunning Predjama Castle.
 This spectacular sight is built right into the rocks and infamously is known as the place where Erazem Predjamski, in the 15th century, resisted a siege for a year and sneaked out through a secret tunnel in the night to pick cherries which he then threw at the soldiers whilst mocking them.
 Parking is free (though a bit tight) and there are plenty of small cafes around offering decent panini and local beer.
 Entrance into the castle is chargeable but wandering around outside is free and offers a much better view!